FuNK3Y/picoKVM/README.md

 You can add a physical button, I went with [this one](https://shop.m5stack.com/products/mechanical-key-button-unit).
 Pick a GPIO port for the LED and the button and update the config accordingly.

 ## Software setup
 Clone locally this repo and copy the files of this repository to your atom ([Thonny](https://thonny.org/) works great for that).
-On top you need to install the additional packages `aiottp`and `micropython-mdns` (this can be done with Thonny as well).
+On top you need to install the additional package `aiottp` (this can be done with Thonny as well).

 Adjust `config.json` with your settings.
 You need to configure at least your Wi-Fi credentials and the GPIO pin you connected the signal cable from the USB multiplexer to.